 Faculty members are supported in research, scholarship, and creative activities through access to library acquisitions and collections, Interlibrary Loan, and the Library faculty.
-Each librarian at CSU Stanislaus serves as a collection development liaison to one or more of the academic departments.
-Through research and reference services, including Interlibrary Loan, they are able to note the strengths, quality, and balance of collections, a necessity for faculty and student research.
+Through research and reference services, including Interlibrary Loan, Library faculty members are able to note the strengths, quality, and balance of collections, a necessity for faculty and student research.

 Technology has accelerated research and writing processes, enabling scholars to conduct research in ways unimaginable a decade ago.
 Technological interfaces to discipline-specific databases are frequently updated, and online journal and research collection acquisition is expanding.
 Web-based Library resources are accessible on- and off-campus.
 This off-campus service is crucial for faculty and student research conducted outside of the academic year or during a sabbatical.
 Investing in an expansion of technologies, especially fully researchable digital journals, is a capacity investment currently underway within fiscal constraints.
 The strategy to improve library support for RSCA is twofold: augmenting library collections and developing technological capabilities.
 The CSU Council of Library Directors has agreed in principle to leverage system-wide buying power in order to augment local collections with electronic information resources that would be available to faculty and students on all 23 campuses.
-The library will also participate in consortia that expand access to research collections in other academic libraries.
-At the same time, library faculty members work directly with their colleagues in the academic departments and programs to identify information needs related to their RSCA and facilitate locating and acquiring needed resources.
-Library faculty work to develop sophisticated finding tools that enable researchers to effectively navigate the expanding realm of electronic information resources to take full advantage of the evolving CSU Virtual Library.
+The Library will also participate in consortia that expand access to research collections in other academic libraries.